Review by Frank Plowright

 There’s a phenomenal energy to Eldo Yoshimizu’s gangster spectacle, and an ambitious global spread to the plot, but that’s counterbalanced by it making little sense in places and by Yoshimizu throwing in another scantily clad woman every time he feels like drawing one.
 This is irrespective of whether or not they have a part to play in his ever expanding plot.
 Adding to the confusion is that even when you’ve become used to the left to right reading process, Yoshimizu disregards the conventional rules of storytelling, his priority being the single image.
 During the opening two chapters these are often over-drawn, lines obsessively added to faces and backgrounds until they’re obscuring rather than enlightening.
 When it comes to technology, Yoshimizu is equally obsessive, rendering motorcycles and guns with an architectural precision, and will surprise by including baroque backgrounds or decoration.
 The effect is very schizophrenic, particularly on a bizarre suicide attempt.
 From the third of six chapters Yoshimizu alters his approach, prioritising a greater clarity, so the art is a better match and the characters richer.

 If attention is distracted by the breakneck pace and the constantly diverting art, then Ryuko has much to recommend it, with action from start to finish.
 However, if you expect the plot to convince as it jumps from person to person, decade to decade and country country then you’ll find Ryuko frustrating.
-This wouldn’t be the first successful manga that’s had a slow start and improved, so Ryuko might be better judged alongside the concluding volume, which arrives in English from Hard Case later in 2019.
+This wouldn’t be the first successful manga that’s had a slow start and improved, so Ryuko might be better judged alongside the concluding volume.